 Some managers just operate in a more complacent and non-confrontational mode.
 For whatever reason, they may not be happy with someone’s work and fail to let them know directly, their only clue could be in their body language or facial expressions.
 In a telecommuting role, you have to learn how to read people more verbally using speech inflection and level of enthusiasm and rely less on body language and facial expressions.

-Your manager may be saying “good job”, but was it slightly less enthusiastic than the last time?
+Your manager may be saying “good job,” but was it slightly less enthusiastic than the last time?
 Maybe?
 Was it because the project you are discussing is not as important as others, or was it because he/she just wasn’t as excited about your work commitment and level of effort?
-Do they really understand why you are a day late with your work or are they silently fuming?
+Do they really understand why you are a day late with your work, or are they silently fuming?
 You may never find out.
+For all you know, they are just having a bad day, but you aren’t interacting with them all day to know that.

 You won’t always know if you have a non-confrontational manager as a telecommuter.
 You lack some of those random encounters that help you learn their personality.
 I think a lot of times, this causes telecommuters to work harder in the hopes of eliminating any potential issues.